-Activity Description Number / frequency / timeline ACTIVITY Description Planned D(ii) Actua Development and publication of awareness articles relating to the Woodlot Licensees and Community Forests Agreement Holder safety management responsibilities, processes, resources and tools available to improve safety performance.
+D (i) Therefore, we will undertake the following activities: Activity Description Number / frequency / timeline Activity Planned D(ii) Actual Development and publication of awareness articles relating to the Woodlot Licensees and Community Forests Agreement Holder safety management responsibilities, processes, resources and tools available to improve safety performance.
 Promotion to Woodlot Licensees and Community Forest Agreement Holders via print and electronic media.
-4/Quarterly/ 2016 Click here to enter text.
+4/Quarterly/ 2016 1

 Develop and distribute survey for both WL and CFA members.
 Collate and analyze resulting dat.
 Survey will target both woodlot Licensees and CFA holders with the intent of gathering safety related information specific to their operations and solicit feedback regarding key focus areas for improving safety performance.
 Information will be used to aid the WL-CFA SC in determining and prioritizing activities and initiatives.
-1/annually/2016
+1/annually/2016 2 -- --- --- ----------------- ---